bridge-intelligence-lab/fin-feast/docs/DESIGN_DECISIONS.md

 # Design Decisions (ADR-style)

-This file captures key decisions and rationale for the Feast Polygon POC.
+This file captures key decisions and rationale for the Fin Feast POC.

 ## ADR-001: Offline precompute of rolling indicators
 - Context: Indicators like MA, RSI, ATR require window state.